mirage/mirage-www/tmpl/wiki/hello-world.md

 *Everything* else remains the same!
-The set of dependencies required, the `main.ml`, and the `Makefile` differ significantly, but since the source code of your application was parameterised over the `Time` type, it doesn't matter-- you do not need to make any changes for your code to run when linked against the solo5 console driver instead of Unix.
+The set of dependencies required, the `main.ml`, and the `Makefile` differ significantly, but since the source code of your application was parameterised over the `Time` type, it doesn't matter-- you do not need to make any changes for your code to run when linked against the Solo5 console driver instead of Unix.

-When you build the `ukvm` version, you'll see some new artifacts: a `ukvm-bin` binary and a file called `hello.ukvm`.  `hello.ukvm` is the unikernel, and `ukvm-bin` is a dynamically-generated program that will pass it runtime information.
+When you build the `ukvm` version, you'll see some new artifacts: a `ukvm-bin` binary and a file called `hello.ukvm`.  `hello.ukvm` is the unikernel, and `ukvm-bin` is a dynamically-generated monitor program specialised to your unikernel.
 To try running `hello.ukvm`, pass it as an argument to `ukvm-bin`:

 ```
 $ ./ukvm-bin hello.ukvm